 Keeping a steady pace, Jason then progressed to the big screen in Dilemma (1997) before taking a brief, reminiscent step back in time to direct a number of stage shows, including a musical version of A Clockwork Orange and Love and Understanding.

 Throughout his career Jason has bounced back and forth between the big and small screen, having lead roles in TV shows Brotherhood and The Chicago Code as well as appearing in films such as Rabbit-Proof Fence (2002), Death Race (2008) with Jason Statham and Texas Killing Fields (2011) alongside Sam Worthington and Chloe Grace Moretz.

 Since his largest TV role to date on the aforementioned Brotherhood, Clarke has steadily appeared in films boasting high profile casts.
 These include Public Enemies (2009) with Christian Bale and Johnny Depp, Wall Street: Money Never Sleeps (2010) with Shia LaBeouf and Michael Douglas, Trust (2011) with Clive Owen and Lawless (2012) with Tom Hardy and Gary Oldman.

-He continues to work steadily, with roles in Zero Dark Thirty (2012) alongsid3e Chris Pratt and Jessica Chastain, The Great Gatsby (2013) with Leonardo DiCaprio and Isla Fisher, Terminator Genisys (2015) with Arnold Schwarzenegger and Emilia Clarke, and Winchester (2018) alongside Helen Mirren.
+He continued to work steadily, with roles in Zero Dark Thirty (2012) alongside Chris Pratt and Jessica Chastain, The Great Gatsby (2013) with Leonardo DiCaprio and Isla Fisher, Terminator Genisys (2015) with Arnold Schwarzenegger and Emilia Clarke, and Winchester (2018) alongside Helen Mirren.